Optimization with delay-induced bifurcations: Discussion

-Standard optimization tools, including simulated annealing, require algorithmic decision-making at key stages of the procedure and thus a digital computer.
-While it is certainly possible to simulate a system with delay on a computer, we note that the proposed approach is entirely mechanistic and does not require decision-making.
-Therefore, it can in principle be implemented in an analogue device, which could be an advantage in certain situations.
+Standard optimization tools, including simulated annealing, require algorithmic decision-making at numerous stages of the procedure and thus rely on the provision of a digital computer.
+It is certainly possible to simulate a continuous-time system with delay on a computer, as we do here.
+However, we note that the proposed approach exploits \emph{spontaneous} behavior of a dynamical system, which would emerge in an underlying physical device thanks to its inner structure, just like oscillations of a pendulum in a ``grandfather clock".
+This approach does not require continual decision-making dependent on the previous step, and hence does not need to rely on a digital computer.
+It could be implemented in a non-quantum analogue device with a delay, which could be designed to have a high evolution rate and hence achieve a solution reasonably quickly.

-By analogy with simulated annealing, it is impossible to guarantee the convergence of (\ref{GDS_delay}) to the global minimum of $V$ by slowly decreasing $\tau$ to zero due to the general impossibility to predict the behavior of nonlinear systems.
+By analogy with optimization techniques based on stochastic extensions of gradient descent, it is impossible to guarantee the convergence of (\ref{GDS_delay}) to the global minimum of $V$ by slowly decreasing $\tau$ to zero due to the general impossibility to predict the behavior of nonlinear systems.
 However, if the global minimum is also the flattest and the respective well is wide enough, as $\tau$ grows, the attractor around it is likely to be destroyed last.
 If the wells of the cost function are not too complex in their shape, as $\tau$ decreases from the positive value, at which global chaos exists, to zero, the system is likely to end up at the global minimum.

-Note, that the above conditions are consistent with those for quantum computers, in which the possibility to achieve a global minimum depends on the shape of the energy landscape \cite{Denchev_quantum_annealing_shape_depenence_PRX16}.
-Therefore, just like probabilistic and quantum approaches, the proposed delay-based approach to optimization does not guarantee convergence to the global minimum.
-With this, unlike algorithm-based stochastic approaches, it has an advantage of being fully deterministic and not necessarily requiring a computer.
-Also, the extreme technical simplicity of our procedure would be an advantage over quantum computers, which although expected to be the best optimizers in theory, are immensely difficult to make in practice.
-Therefore, this approach deserves to be tried as one of the available techniques for global optimization.
+Note, that the above conditions are quite consistent with those for quantum computers, in which the possibility to achieve a \emph{global} minimum depends on the shape of the energy landscape \cite{Denchev_quantum_annealing_shape_depenence_PRX16}.
+With this, the implementability of the proposed principle with analogue electronic devices could be an advantage over quantum computers, which although expected to be the best optimizers in theory, are difficult and expensive to make in practice.
+Therefore, this approach deserves to be explored further as an interesting alternative to the available techniques for global optimization.

+Obviously, it will be very important to assess the efficiency of the proposed approach by applying it to more realistic challenging problems, and by comparing its performance with that of the standard optimization methods, which will be the subject of future work.

 In addition to probing a novel approach to optimization, our paper contributes to the theory of nonlinear delay differential equations (DDEs) by considering their special class and revealing a universal scenario that unfolds as the delay is increased.
 Despite the high nonlinearity of the DDEs considered, we show that it is possible to make some qualitative predictions about their behavior.